imyakov/n8n-sample/README.md

 * Run `Docker-compose up --build` to rebuild the image.

 ## Sample workflows

-* Some sample workflows I made that can be imported in n8n from file are located in the `/workflows` folder.
+Sample workflows I made that can be imported in n8n from file are located in the `/workflows` folder.

 Note: some of these flows require Cohere credentials and FTP server credentials.